oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     </copy>

     ```

+  _Sample Response:_
-  Here is a response of the job details request.
+  Here is the response of the job details request.
 If your job has already run once earlier, you will see information returned about the last job run.

     ```
     <copy>